Anne Beauchamp, 16th Countess of Warwick: Children's marriages

 Although their mother was still living, the husbands of the two Neville sisters fought over their inheritance.
 To win his brother George's final consent to the marriage with Anne, eventually Richard renounced most of Warwick's land and property including the earldoms of Warwick (which the Kingmaker had held in his wife's right) and Salisbury and surrendered to Clarence the office of Great Chamberlain of England.
 In 1474, to settle the dispute once and for all, Anne was declared legally dead by Parliament and her inheritance was divided between her two daughters.

-After George was executed for treason in 1478, his son Edward inherited the title of Earl of Warwick, while Richard's son was styled Earl of Salisbury.
+Isabel died in childbirth in December 1476.
+After George was executed for treason in 1478 for again rebelling against his brother, the earldoms of Warwick and Salisbury were divided between two of Anne's grandsons; George's son by Isabel Neville, Edward Plantagenet, inherited the title of Earl of Warwick, while Richard's son by Anne Neville, Edward of Middleham, was styled Earl of Salisbury.
+The Countess lived to see her second daughter Anne become Queen of England upon Richard's accession to the throne in 1483, but the Queen died two years later in March 1485, just a few months before Richard's death at the Battle of Bosworth Field.

 Later life

 Anne was once again in sanctuary at Beaulieu Abbey in 1486 when she petitioned Henry VII for the return of her estate.
 She recovered a small portion, but only on condition that she broke the entail and remit the bulk of them to Henry VII.
 "The 'Warwick and Spencer lands', her own patrimony became part of the crown estate."

-Anne died in obscurity, having survived her husband, her daughters and the sons-in-law who had effectively disinherited her.
-She was buried alongside her husband.
+Anne died in obscurity on 20 September 1492, aged 66, having survived her husband, her daughters and the sons-in-law who had effectively disinherited her.
+She was buried alongside her husband at Bisham Priory.